EditB/100-days-of-code/r1-log.md

 - learn-you-node lessons 6-8
 - Finished lesson 6 and wrote my first nodeJS module.
 Once figured out how to do a module, the next will be much easier.
 Just had to fiddle with the right setup with callbacks in both files.
 Now I understand that you can just write callback and don't need to do function()etc.
 - It felt really easy to do 1 program files after the module, just solving one problem, require a module to help with it.

+### R1D7
+- I wish I had more time to just sit and do coding.
+But as it is school holidays, gotta go home to entertain the kids...
+- Finished only 1 module (lesson8; started on lesson9 but it needs tweaking).
+Slept in today so could only do 1 hour.